System Status: See welltech topic 382, responses 1584 and up for important info about www.well.com changes.

 Web browsers on mobile devices that point to the iris mail server should automatically go to the mobile version of the web based Zimbra platform, if you like to use your web browser for email, or you can use the FAQ below to configure the Mail program on your phone or tablet, just as you can for your computer.
 (Some older desktop/laptop browser versions may also work better with the direct mobile Zimbra link.)

-Before we get to the FAQ, here's quick set up tips.
+Before we get to the FAQ, here are some quick set up tips.

 Step One: When you set up the mail programs on your own computers or phones, choose either IMAP or POP3, and then stick with it.
 Almost without exception, the more modern IMAP is the set-up you want for all of the mail clients you will be using.
 However, some members who use an external webmail service such as Gmail to fetch their well.com emails for reading and replaying there must only use POP3 or a direct web login any time they do not use the fetching mechanism.

 Step Two: Confirm you are now active on the Iris server and you know your password by logging in to iris.well.com with your web browser.
 If you can't connect, contact helpdesk.
 Mailboxes are not open for Members until requested.
 See the footer of this page.

 Step Three: Find your settings in the FAQ below to configure the mail programs on your desktop or mobile devices.Frequently Asked Questions: